C code unit testing on a shoestring

 y=(x)?u:v;

 The former case can be instrumented and analyzed whereas the latter cannot.
-A workaround lies in the coding policy: One can require to use the ternary operator in all non-constant expressions with the ISTRUE macro (discussed with the for instrumentation), like so:
+A workaround lies in the coding policy: One can require using the ternary operator in all non-constant expressions with the ISTRUE macro (discussed with the for instrumentation), like so:

 y=ISTRUE(x)?u:v;